 straight line basis over the balance sheet period.

-In Statement of Profit & Loss, comapny has taken the income as the
+In Statement of Profit & Loss, company has taken the income as the

-Short-term employee benefits are recognised as an expense at the
+Short-term employee benefits are recognized as an expense at the

 undiscounted amount in the Statement of Profit and Loss of the year in